rapid-sensemaking-framework/noflo-rapid-sensemaking-server/README.md

 a noflo server, with [noflo-rsf](https://github.com/rapid-sensemaking-framework/noflo-rsf) components pre-installed on it.
-Ready for use with Heroku.

 All noflo component libraries currently installed:
 - noflo-core